PocketByte/locolaser-ios-example/README.md

 Leave bash scripts without changes if you want to use Google Sheets as a source in your XCode project.

 ##### 3 Step: Add LocoLaser config
-Place your `"localization_config.json"` in the folder with sources.
+Place your `"localization_config.json"` into folder with sources.
 In example it's `"./locloaser-example-ios/"`.
 You can read more about config file content in the following repository: https://github.com/PocketByte/LocoLaser/.
 <br>You can change name and location of config file by changing variable **`CONFIG_FILE`** in `localize.command`.

 ##### 4 Step: Run localization